First of all, this is not how evolution works:

 Not completely, anyway.
 I recently watched a talk from the late John H Holland, when he brought up a strange fact.
 Even though evolution is slow, it has happened a lot faster than would be predicted with just mutation & selection!
 Mutation is not enough.

-Here's the problem: the greater the mutation, the greater the chance of it mutating into a worse state.
+Here's the problem: the greater the mutation, the greater the chance of it mutating into a worse state. (sidenote: This is why, contrary to superhero comics, radiation won't give you superpowers.
+Just cancer.)
+So, for mutation to be useful, it can only happen in very small steps, very slowly.

 However, there is another force behind evolution, more powerful than mutation, yet doesn't get as much attention in the popular science press.
 It's a way to get high variance in genes, yet ensure a low chance of screwing up the DNA.